pmq20/node-packer/node/doc/api/n-api.md

 ```

 - `[in] env`: The environment that the API is invoked under.
+- `[in] async_resource`: An optional object associated with the async work
+  that will be passed to possible async_hooks [`init` hooks][].
+- `[in] async_resource_name`: Identifier for the kind of resource that is
+being provided for diagnostic information exposed by the `async_hooks` API.
-- `[in] execute`: The native function which should be called to excute
+- `[in] execute`: The native function which should be called to execute
 the logic asynchronously.
+The given function is called from a worker pool
+thread and can execute in parallel with the main event loop thread.
 - `[in] complete`: The native function which will be called when the
-asynchronous logic is comple or is cancelled.
+asynchronous logic is completed or is cancelled.
+The given function is called
+from the main event loop thread.
 - `[in] data`: User-provided data context.
 This will be passed back into the
 execute and complete functions.
 - `[out] result`: `napi_async_work*` which is the handle to the newly created